nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 NGF will also validate the rest of SnippetsTemplate fields based on the restrictions mentioned in the [API section](#api-1).

+We will only allow one template per context because it will be easier to comprehend a SnippetsTemplate this way: compare one `http` template with multiple `http` templates scattered around in the spec.

 ### Security Considerations